 Limit consumption of red meat

-(beef, lamb, pork) to 4-5 portions per week One portion is 4oz or 70q.
-Try eating more chicken. turkey or fish instead.
+(Beef, lamb, pork) to 4-5 portions per week (one portion is the size of a pack of cards) or 500g of red meat (cooked).
+Try eating more chicken, turkey or fish instead.

 For more information see overleaf.